Yakuza 2: Soundtrack

 The Ryū ga Gotoku & Ryū ga Gotoku 2 Original Sound Track (HCV-287) dual-disc boxset was published by Wave Master in Japan on January 25, 2007.
 The music was composed by Hidenori Shoji, Hideki Sakamoto, Norihiko Hibino and Takahiro Izutani.
 During the development of Super Monkey Ball: Banana Blitz for the Wii, Sega sound manager Haruyoshi Tomita became interested in the company's approach to sound design.
-As it so happened, Sakamoto was a huge fan of the original Yakuza game title, so being commissioned for the sequel was not the kind of offer that he was about to pass up.
+As it so happened, Sakamoto was a huge fan of the original Yakuza game, so being commissioned for the sequel was not the kind of offer that he was about to pass up.
 Shoji had developed a stimulating guitar sound for the game, so he was interested in seeing what he could do with piano compositions.
 His use of instruments and editing techniques offered ample resources for him to study upon entering the production side of the series.
 His own compositional style has its roots in classical music, which might be one distinction that helped differentiate their musical approaches.
 To write music that complements the compelling depth of the narrative, it was necessary to proceed from the point of view of bridging the gap between the scenarist and the player.

 As with the first game a classic gospel, this time Franz Gruber's Silent Night, Holy Night (Stille Nacht, heilige Nacht), is sung in English by Eri Kawai.
 Singer So Yoki performs Kamuro Setsugekka (神室雪月花).